gitChaoslord/Basic-Javascript-Memory-Card-Game/README.md

   <li>You receive a score depending on how many turns it took you to find all the pairs.</li>
 </ul>

+You can restart the game by clicking 'reset' in the left column.

 The highscores list is saved locally on your webbrowser using localstorage.